The Song of the Earth

 The Song of the Earth: A Natural History of Music is a BBC documentary presented by David Attenborough and written and directed by Grant Sonnex.
 It was first transmitted in 2000 and is part of the Attenborough in Paradise and Other Personal Voyages collection of 7 documentaries.
+In this documentary, Attenborough explores the connection between humans and animals when it comes to music.